khilang/khi/reference.md

+# Khi reference

-# Khi syntax and semantics
+A reference describing the syntax and semantics of the Khi data format.

 ### Expressions and components